xarantolus/ax/api_doc.md

 No documentation available.

+#### `Axecutor.trace() => string`
+Generate a trace of the current execution state.
+This trace is a list of all executed jumps, calls and returns.
+This works best when a symbol table has been provided, which is currently only the case for ELF binaries.

+#### `Axecutor.call_stack() => string`
+Give an overview of the current call stack.
+This works best when a symbol table has been provided, which is currently only the case for ELF binaries.

 #### `Axecutor.toString() => string`
 Returns a string representation of the Axecutor instance that can be useful for debugging.

-#### `Axecutor.call_trace() => string`
-Generate a call trace of the current execution state.
-This only works if a symbol table has been provided, which is currently only the case for ELF binaries.

 #### `Axecutor.resolve_symbol(addr: bigint) => string`